cybergu0ck/notes/engineering/software-engineering/web-development/frontend/05-build-tools/linters/eslint.md

 Linters are tools that scan code for bugs and errors, check for subjective, stylisitic preferences and report any errors that they find.

 - ESLint is one among the linter tools.
-- It is ideal and preferred to setup eslint local to the projects (instead of global setup), check references.
+- It is ideal and preferred to setup ESLint local to the projects (instead of global setup), check references.

 <br>
 <br>

 ## ESLint setup for VSCode (Not Globally)

-1. Initialise the javacript project, this will create the pacakge.json file.
+1. Make sure the javscript project is initialised.
+If not, use:

    ```bash
    npm init --yes